 A series of lenses (or a miniature telescope) is used to deflect the central visual image away from the diseased macula and on to a functional part of the retina.
 The lenses focus and enlarge the central image in this new undamaged area.
 The brain appears able to adapt to using the healthy part of the retina to view central images.
 Patients usually require visual rehabilitation.

 In studies so far, more than two thirds of patients have significant improvement in their vision.
 However, the complications can be serious, including raised pressure in the eyes, fogging of the new lenses or the cornea, or even damage to the eye itself.
-The cost of this treatment is currently high as the lenses have to be tailored to the individual patient; it is unlikely to be available on the NHS in the near future.
+The cost of this treatment is currently high as the lenses have to be tailored to the individual patient; it is unlikely to be available on the NHS except as part of a research trial.